 Bonding Over Buffalo

 There’s an immediate shared bond beyond wings and beef on weck among those of us who grew up in Buffalo then moved away.
-Oh yes, sharing our favorite flavors of Buffalo plays a role in this bonding but it goes much deeper than blue cheese and Weber’s mustard.
+I guess since I moved, times have changed, especially when it comes to the housing aspect of Buffalo.
+The process of homes have said to have gone down.
+This is great news for anyone who loves this places as much as I do.
+After hearing that news, if I could move back here, I would for sure!
+But making occasional trips is fun too.
+To find out more surrounding this, it may be worth looking into sites such as trendingbuffalo.com.
+See, Buffalo isn’t as bad as people make it out to be!
+There’s good in every city you visit, no matter where you go.
+Anyway, back to my visit.
+Oh yes, sharing our favourite flavors of Buffalo plays a role in this bonding but it goes much deeper than blue cheese and Weber’s mustard.
 We meet as strangers and leave as friends after reminiscing about Commander Tom and Rocketship 7, Dyngus Day, and “dance club” runs to Fort Erie at the age of 19 while commiserating over the misconception of Buffalo’s weather.
 I suppose immediate bonds are formed because Buffalo is called the City of Good Neighbors.

 Buffalo isn’t the Only City Where it Snows